 Before his time was up, Armstrong explained that from an enforcement perspective, technologies already exist and are being used to do similar monitoring for and removal of illegal drug analogs online, and he believes more can be done to fight piracy.

 Representative Eric Swalwell (D-CA) shifted the discussion back to repeat infringer policies, asking Schruers how they vary amongst different service providers.
 Schruers said that it’s difficult to say, but that broadband services often employ strict policies and that users are at risk of having “strikes” against them by bad-faith notices.
-Of course, whether these policies are truly strict or applied consistently is unknown given the lack a lack of transparency regarding their parameters.
+Of course, whether these policies are truly strict or applied consistently is unknown given the lack of transparency regarding their parameters.

 Swalwell then asked Kibby to describe for the Committee how the lack of better protections against infringement affects her financially.
 Kibby said that the music industry has been completely turned on its head due to the Covid-19 pandemic and that although royalties from streaming and other online uses isn’t much, it sometimes means the difference between keeping the lights on in her studio or not.
 She reminded the Committee that most musicians are working class and not famous rock stars, and that piracy makes it difficult for these creators to do what they love.

 Swalwell then yielded the remainder of his time to Representative Cline, who asked Kibby whether there are some platforms that cooperate better in order to more fairly compensate her for her work.
 Kibby said that Twitter makes taking down infringing content very difficult and YouTube requires her to go through an intensive process just to prove that she is the owner of the work infringed.